rm511130/purpura/README.md

-# Purpura
+# usd2stl
-Blender Python Script for converting a USD file into STL format
+(Headless) Blender Python Script for converting a USD file into STL format

 ## 14 OCT 2022 - Proof of Concept Code by rmeira@physna.com
 - Property of Physna